zigomir/vue-simple-coffee-template/README.md

 # Vue Simple Template

-> A simple Vue template.
-Coffee or Babel, browserify and post-css.
+> Simple Vue template for vue-cli. babel or coffee, browserify and post-css, testem and mocha with chai (optional).

 ## Usage